Malta: Businessmen Yorgen Fenech charged over journalist murder | DW | 30.11.2019

 Read more: New arrest in Malta journalist murder puts focus on political corruption

 Fenech offered to give evidence against government insiders if he were issued a pardon earlier in the week.
-Prime Minister Joseph Muscat refused to issue a pardon after a request by Fenech.
+Prime Minister Joseph Muscat refused to issue a pardon on Friday.

-Caruana Galizia was an investigate journalist who exposed government corruption before her death.

 Fenech will reappear in court within the next 15 days to start the compilation of evidence against him.